mrjones2014/smart-splits.nvim/PROTOCOL.md

       'smart-splits-nvim/smart-splits-backend-zellij',
       opts = { disable_nav_when_zoomed = true },
     },
+    {
+      'smart-splits-nvim/smart-splits-backend-kitty',
+      opts = { kitty_password = 'my-password' },
     },
+  },
   opts = {
-    mux = { backend = 'smart-splits-backend-zellij' },
+    mux = { backend = { 'smart-splits-backend-zellij', 'smart-splits-backend-kitty' } },
   },
 }
 ```

+Both backends get `setup()` called here, whichever multiplexer the user is actually in.
+That is the
+whole reason `setup()` must stay inert: only the winner gets `activate()`.

 Users can also pass your module directly, or a list in priority order, or a function returning
 either.
 All of those reach your backend the same way, so there is nothing extra to support.
+Someone
+configuring you inline has no `setup()` call at all, so read your options from a table with real
+defaults rather than assuming `setup()` ran.

 ## Publishing